 Preparation and how to do:

-1) Kalklitir's Kalkpaint can be used directly on surfaces that are painted with matt or semi matt water based paint (and colour does not need to be white before) as well as on unpainted surfaces such as concrete, gips, plaster, wood etc. walls do need to be clean and free of dust, grease etc. When using Kalkpaint on surfaces that have already been painted with oil paint or lacquered surfaces or if you have plaster on parts of walls (like on joints or if you have fixed some holes etc.) you have to apply water based acrylic primer before you start as paint will not bond with oil based surfaces and plaster will absorb differently so you want to prevent discolouration.
+1) Kalklitir's Kalkpaint can be used directly on surfaces that are painted with matt or semi matt water based-paint (and colour does not need to be white before) as well as on unpainted surfaces such as concrete, gips, plaster, wood etc. walls do need to be clean and free of dust, grease etc. When using Kalkpaint on surfaces that have already been painted with oil paint or lacquered surfaces or if you have plaster on parts of walls (like on joints or if you have fixed some holes etc.) you have to apply water based acrylic primer before you start as paint will not bond with oil-based surfaces and plaster will absorb differently so you want to prevent discolouration.
 When painting on wood, use proper material to prevent knots from bleeding through.
-Pls. see more informations here below regarding painting on wallpaper, on furnitures etc. plus we also have videos on "how to do" here below.
+Pls. see more information here below regarding painting on wallpaper, on furniture etc. plus we also have videos on "how to do" here below.

 2) Before applying the Kalkpaint, all surfaces should be properly dry and clean and free from dust, grease etc. All holes and cracks should be fixed as usual, using proper material, and make sure that all repairs have dried completely before painting (please follow instructions from individual producer), if walls need to be fixed before you paint, you will need to apply one layer or primer to prevent discolouration, or you will need to do more layers of the Kalkpaint until you have even absorption. *It is a good rule to apply water based acrylic primer on top of grease, fixed holes and cracks, glossy paint, wallpaper etc. in order to avoid any discolouration, and also good to use sandpaper to even out and erase spots etc.